NevenSubotic/botschafter-scheduling-app/README.md

  **js.html**
   - `Line 3` customize the `MIN_SELECTED_EVENTS` - a user needs to at least select this many events.
   - `Line 4` same as above, but `MAX`

+### Almost Ready
+1. Deploy as WebApp

+### Usage
+1. In you Calendar from `First Steps > 4`, add Slots with the title from `Code > Calendar > Line 28`.
+These will then be immediately available in the WebApp when users visit your site.
+1. When users visit your site, their form submissions will be stored in the `Code > TARGET_SHEET_NAME`.
+A submission will contain multiple events.
+1. When your manager then views the responses and selects a particular event within the sheet, they can then click on `n2s > Confirm Event` (in the Toolbar) and a new Event will be created in their Calendar (which is set in `Calendar > Line 24`).
+The event will contain the Title and Description set within `Code > Lines 92, 96`